-Human rights are universal and should be applied equally to everyone, everywhere, at all times.
+Our approach to social issues is based on the premise that human rights are universal and should be applied equally to everyone, everywhere, at all times.
 Companies have a responsibility to respect human rights within their operations and supply chains.
 That responsibility also extends to investors and their portfolios.
 The concept of human rights encompasses a broad range of topics which vary in terms of priority and implementation throughout the world.
 The Universal Declaration of Human Rights (UDHR), adopted by the UN General Assembly in 1948, provides the principles and building blocks of current and future human rights conventions, treaties and other legal instruments.